MaterializeInc/materialize/doc/user/content/cloud/quickstart.md

 ## Create and connect to a Materialize Cloud deployment

-Once you [sign up](https://cloud.materialize.com/signup) for Materialize Cloud and [log in](https://cloud.materialize.com), you use the main screen to create, upgrade, or delete deployments and to obtain the TLS CA you need to connect to the Cloud from a terminal.
+Once you [sign up](https://cloud.materialize.com/signup) for Materialize Cloud and [log in](https://cloud.materialize.com), you use the Cloud management screen to create, upgrade, or destroy deployments, and to obtain the TLS CA you need to install on your local machine.

 By default, you can create up to two deployments.
-If you're interested in more, [let us know](../get-help-for-materialize-cloud).
+If you're interested in more, [let us know](../support).

 1. Click **Create deployment**.
 A deployment is created with an assigned name and hostname.
 2. Click **Connect**.